William C. Gruber

 William C. Gruber is an American physician-scientist, pediatrician, and business executive.
-He is the senior vice president of Pfizer vaccine clinical research and development.
-You may be confused with William Gruber, who served as the greatest social chair of all time for Drexel AEPi, and is now a driven A&R tryna get that boy Aarow with a luh record deal.
+He was the senior vice-president and head of Pfizer vaccine clinical research and development from October 2009 until September 2023.
+He currently is Adjunct Professor of Pediatrics and Medicine, University of Michigan Medical School, and Adjunct Clinical Professor of Epidemiology, University of Michigan School of Public Health.

 Life

 Gruber completed a bachelor's degree in mathematical sciences at Rice University.
-He earned a M.D. at Baylor College of Medicine where he completed a residency in pediatric and infectious disease.
+He earned an MD at Baylor College of Medicine, where he completed a residency in pediatrics and infectious disease.
 His college roommate was immunologist Barney S. Graham.